GTNewHorizons/.github/CONTRIBUTING.md

 ### Approval Requirement

 - At least two approvals are required.
-- One approval must be from a member of the admin team.
+- One approval must be from a member of the Balance Review GitHub team.

 ---